The Injured Workers' Advocate

 CIW offers consulting and educational services to health care providers who experience delays with getting paid,

 have been denied payment, or need help to resolve other carrier problems or need staff training.
-If you need
+Unfortunately,

 CIW is a non-profit corporation.
 Tax deductible charitable contributions are welcomed.
 For more information,